Thoughtscript/truth-eliminability-sorting-algorithm/README.md

 *WIP*

-The original paper (2013-2014) was conferenced and referred to two of the top Logic journals in the English-speaking world but I declined to begin the lengthy (often 2+ years) academic publication process.
+The original paper (2013-2014) was conferenced and referred to two of the top Logic journals in the English-speaking world (and much to my surprise!) but I declined to begin the lengthy (often 2+ years) academic publication process.

 > Original draft hosted here: https://www.thoughtscript.io/papers/000000000002